All You Need Is Now: Singles

 "All You Need Is Now" was the first single released from the album.
 It was initially released on iTunes on 8 December 2010 as a free download.
 The music video is directed by Nick Egan.
 Several remixes were released as bonus tracks on the album.
 Because it was released as a free download, the single was ineligible for the UK sales charts.
 The song peaked at number 38 on Billboard's Adult Pop Songs chart.

 The second single, "Girl Panic!", was released as a limited-edition seven-inch single for Record Store Day 2011 (16 April 2011) with a remix by David Lynch.
 The music video was directed by Jonas Åkerlund and released on 8 November 2011, featuring appearances by Naomi Campbell, Eva Herzigova, Cindy Crawford, Helena Christensen, and Yasmin Le Bon portraying Simon Le Bon, Nick Rhodes, John Taylor, Roger Taylor, and Dominic Brown, respectively.

 "Leave a Light On" was released as a promotional single in the United Kingdom.
 It was officially released for the British market after that BBC Radio 2 apparently refused to play the intended single "Girl Panic!" on the verge of the (later cancelled) UK leg in their new world tour.
 The song peaked at number 31 on Billboard's Adult Pop Songs chart.

+The expanded physical album, including various format special packages, was released in March 2011, only weeks after the 30th anniversary of the band's first release "Planet Earth".
+The CD features fourteen tracks, including five tracks not included with the original digital release: "Mediterranea", "Other People's Lives", "Too Bad You're So Beautiful", "Diamond in the Mind", and "Return to Now".
+The album entered the UK chart at No. 11 and the Billboard chart at number 29.